 On your IRS Form 1065, check the "final return" box when you submit your federal tax return.

 Step 5: Out-Of-State Registrations

-If your LLC is qualified to conduct business in other states, you'll need to submit separate forms in order to terminate your right to do business in those states.
+If your New York LLC is qualified to conduct business in other states, you'll need to submit separate forms in order to terminate your right to do business in those states.

 Generally, this process will involve filing a certificate of termination with the appropriate government agency in each state where your LLC is registered to transact business.